Writer’s block can afflict any part of novel writing, starting with an inability to come up with an inspiring idea in the first place.

 If you refuse to acknowledge the existence of writer’s block – that miserable experience of being quite unable to think a single creative thought or write a single sentence – how can you be struck down by it?

-In the unlikely event that you do find yourself blocked, despite all the advice I have offered so far, the following tips and suggestions should help.
+In the unlikely event that you do find yourself blocked, the following tips and suggestions should help.

 (As a matter of fact, follow them anyway, whether you feel a bad case of block coming on or not.
 Prevention is always much better than cure!)